-In 2020 ERF is challenging you to visualize your retirement as you move through the stages of employment; non-vested, vested, pre-retirement and retirement.
+In 2021 ERF wants you to know that you can connect to our office and your pension information to plan your retirement as you move through the stages of employment; non-vested, vested, pre-retirement and retirement.

 WEBINAR PREPARATION

 This packet contains valuable retirement planning information.
 Below you will find a list of documents in the packet that ERF suggests you refer to to help you plan for your future retirement.
 If you have any further questions either email or call ERF at retirement_fund@dallaserf.org or 214-580-7700.